MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-support.md

 ---
-title: Get support for Partner Center dashboard issues
+title: Get support for Partner Center dashboard and HLK issues
-description: Get support for Partner Center dashboard issues ms.topic: article ms.date: 03/07/2024
+description: Get support for Partner Center dashboard and HLK issues ms.topic: article ms.date: 03/07/2024
 ---

-# Contract technical support for Partner Center dashboard issues
+# Contact technical support for dashboard and HLK issues

 If your issue is technical and you can't find answers in the documentation, you can contact Windows developer support.